-Person that provides assistance to a patient.
+Persons (caregivers, friends, family members) that provide assistance to a patient.

 Clinical Trial

 Any investigation in human subjects intended to discover or verify the clinical, pharmacological and/or other pharmacodynamic effects, and/or to identify any adverse reactions, and/or to study absorption, distribution, metabolism and excretion of one or more investigational medicinal product(s), whether approved or not by the regulatory authority, with the object of ascertaining its (their) safety and/or efficacy.